• Skip to primary navigation

 How to Make Pernil - the Recipe Method

-Rub down the pork shoulder with the prepared marinade.
-Get it under the skin (if using skin on) and into the slices.
-Rub it down nicely.
+Marinate the Pork.
+Rub the pork shoulder with the prepared marinade.
 Cover and refrigerate at least 1 hour.
-Refrigerate overnight is best for more flavor penetration.
+Overnight or up to 2 days is better for more flavor.

 Boom!
 Done!
 Easy enough to make, isn't it?
 There is a bit of prep work, but the majority of your time spent will be waiting while the pork shoulder roasts in the oven.